 Easy.
 Check.
 Lots of Flavor.
 Check.
 Kid-Friendly.
 Check.
-This might be one for the dinner rotation.
+These chicken kebabs might just be one for the dinner rotation.

 - 3 tablespoons olive oil